ericapiano/EatABurger/README.md

 ## Getting Started
 * Clone the EatABurger repo to your computer
-* Run a npm install to acquire express, handlebars, express-handleparess, and mysql packages
+* Run a npm install to acquire dependencies
-* Create database by coping schema folder into desired sequel application (ex - Sequel Pro, Workbench)
+* Create database and tables by running the schema file in your preferred sequel application (ex - Sequel Pro, MySQL Workbench)
 * Launch website by entering 'heroku open' from command line

 ## Functionality